 - The Wellington also called the Welly.
 They have live music on the weekends and also the Smokehouse Restaurant.

 - Red Lion offers both a selection of local ales and fine wine.
-It is dog-friendly.
+It is dog-friendly and has nice views of the sea.

 Special Events in Cromer